dsuth10/TimetableV1/README.md

 - @hello-pangea/dnd may not respond to basic mouse/drag events in headless runs.
 Use a robust helper that simulates pointer events with consistent coordinates and dataTransfer, or use the E2E-only test harness described above.
 The harness is preferred for CI stability.

+### Linear MCP (Automation)

+We use the Linear MCP integration to triage and manage work directly from the IDE:

+- Fetch teams, issues, cycles, labels
+- Create projects/cycles and move issues
+- Update issue states (Todo/In Progress/Done)

+Typical workflows used in this repo:

+- Create project "QA Hardening (Sep 2025)", add JOS-37, JOS-10, JOS-38, JOS-27
+- Set JOS-38 and JOS-27 to Todo; keep JOS-37/JOS-10 In Progress
+- Reconcile completed items (e.g., mark JOS-29/JOS-30 Done)

+See `docs/linear-mcp.md` for setup and example commands.

 ## Frontend Architecture